Falzik/SimpleMenuV2/README.md

-For add my SimpleMenu API you need to add in pom.xmp:
+For add my SimpleMenu API you need to add in pom.xml:

      <repository>
             <id>jitpack.io</id>